Department of Behavior Analysis

 Students come to Behavior Analysis at Simmons because of our reputation for focusing on the science of behavior, and consequently, the program opens their eyes to the full scope of the field, and all the ways they can apply behavior analysis.

-- Russell Maguire, Professor and Chair of Behavior Analysis
+- Russell Maguire, Associate Professor, Department of Behavior Analysis

-Student-centered courses and extensive fieldwork prepares our students for success
+Student-centered courses and practicum prepares our students for success

-- Small, interactive classes and seminars provide strong foundations in theory and practice, and cultivate faculty/student connections.
+- Small, interactive classes provide strong foundations in theory and practice, and cultivate faculty/student connections.

-- Emphasis on research literacy and the science of behavior, prepares students to develop innovative treatments and solutions based on the latest behavior analysis research.
+- Emphasis on research literacy and the science of behavior, prepares students to develop innovative treatments and solutions based on the latest behavior analytic research.

-Our graduates are recognized leaders in the field, who have founded schools, established independent practices, completed doctoral degrees, and led institutions throughout the region.
-Practice areas of Simmons graduates include behavioral medicine, organizational behavior management, instructional design, and animal training.
-Our graduates teach at prestigious institutions, such as the University of Rochester Medical Center, Northeastern University, and Regis College, and have founded many respected schools, including the Nashoba Learning Group and Realizing Children’s Strengths
+Our graduates are recognized leaders in the field, who have founded schools, established independent practices, completed doctoral degrees, and led institutions locally and nationally.
+Practice areas of Simmons graduates include education, behavioral medicine, organizational behavior management, instructional design, and animal training.
+Our graduates teach at prestigious institutions, such as the University of Rochester Medical Center, Northeastern University, and Regis College, and have founded many respected schools, including the Nashoba Learning Group and Realizing Children’s Strengths.

 - Seven full-time faculty members.

-- Faculty research topics include: management of negatively reinforced challenging behaviors; analysis of verbal behavior and motivating operations; stimulus control and stimulus equivalents; behavioral interventions for children with autism, service delivery models of applied behavior analysis in developing countries, traditionally under-served and rural areas; and behavioral medicine and health promotion.
+- Faculty research topics include: management of negatively reinforced challenging behaviors; analysis of verbal behavior and motivating operations; stimulus control and stimulus equivalence; behavioral interventions for people with autism, service delivery models of applied behavior analysis in developing countries, traditionally under-served and rural areas; and behavioral medicine and health promotion.

-- To generate and publish innovative research by fusing behavior analysis with relevant findings from other scientific disciplines.
+To generate and publish innovative research by fusing behavior analysis with relevant findings from other scientific discipline.

-- To demonstrate how behavior analysis can influence the breadth and depth of issues centered on the human condition, and
+To demonstrate how behavior analysis can influence the breadth and depth of issues centered on the human condition.

 Meet Dean Sharp-McHenry